-Highways Agency, Transport Scotland, Welsh Assembly Government and the Department for Regional Development Northern Ireland (2013a).
-IAN 174/13 Updated advice for evaluating significant local air quality effects for DMRB Volume 11, Section 3, Part 1 Air Quality.
+Highways Agency, Transport Scotland, Welsh Assembly Government and the Department of Regional Development for Northern Ireland (2013b).
+Interim Advice Note 174/13 - Updated air quality advice on the application of the test for evaluating significant effects; for users of DMRB Volume 11, Section 3, Part 1 Air Quality, 2013.

-Highways Agency, Transport Scotland, Welsh Assembly Government and the Department for Regional Development Northern Ireland (2013b).
+Highways Agency, Transport Scotland, Welsh Assembly Government and the Department of Regional Development for Northern Ireland (2013c).
 IAN 175/13 Updated air quality advice on risk assessment related to compliance with the EU Directive on ambient air quality and on the production of Scheme Air Quality Action Plans.

-IAQM (2014).
+Local Air Quality Management (IAQM) (2014).
 Guidance on the Assessment of Dust from Demolition and Construction.

-IAQM and Environmental Protection UK (2015).
-Guidance on land-use planning and development control: Planning for air quality.
+Local Air Quality Management (IAQM) and Environmental Protection UK (2015).
+Guidance on landuse planning and development control: Planning for air quality.

-Perth & Kinross Council (2015).
-Updating and Screening Assessments.
+Perth and Kinross Council (2015).
+2015 Updating and Screening Assessments for Perth and Kinross Council, June 2015.

-Perth & Kinross Council (2016).
-Progress Report.
+Perth and Kinross Council (2016).
+2016 Air Quality Annual Progress Report (APR) for Perth and Kinross Council, June 2016